cptpcrd/pypsutil/docs/index.rst

       Kills the process, preemptively checking for PID reuse.
 Equivalent to ``proc.send_signal(signal.SIGKELL)``.

+   .. py:method:: num_threads()

+      The number of threads in this process (including the main thread).

+      :returns: The number of threads in this process
+      :rtype: int

+      Availability: Linux, FreeBSD, OpenBSD

+   .. py:method:: threads()

+      Returns a list of :py:class:`ThreadInfo` structures with information on the threads in this process.

+      :returns: A list of :py:class:`ThreadInfo` structures with information on this process's threads
+      :rtype: list[ThreadInfo]

+      Availability: Linux, FreeBSD, OpenBSD

    .. py:method:: num_fds()

       Get the number of file descriptors this process has open.